mdpiper/galaxias/README.md

 # galaxias

-An Endless Sky plugin for the Galaxias light battlecruiser
+An Endless Sky plugin for the Galaxias fast battlecruiser.